 - The landing pages might not be properly optimized to drive conversions.

 These are the most common reasons why you could have a high bounce rate.
 Fortunately, most of them are fixable.

 How to Reduce Your Bounce Rate

 Now that you have an idea of the range in which your bounce rate should lie and what causes a high bounce rate, you can learn how to decrease it.
-Especially if it is at the higher end (50% to 70%) you can always strive to decrease it to a good bounce rate.
+Especially if it is at the higher end (over 70%) you can always strive to decrease it to a good bounce rate.

 Here are some of the most effective tips to reduce your bounce rate:

 1. Improve Your Page-Load Speed

 One of the main reasons why people leave a website immediately is that the page took too long to load.

 To lose your prospects even before they engage with your page content is really a shame.
 To avoid that, you need to ensure that all of your landing pages load quickly and don’t take more than 3 seconds to load.